School Psychology Programs

 Application requirements and a link to the online application is available at https://www.pcom.edu/admissions/apply/.

 This program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired enrollment is reached.
-Classes begin in the fall term.
+Classes begin in the fall term (early September).
+The application closes on Friday, August 22, 2025, but an early application is highly recommended.

 The Admissions Committee screens applications, invites some applicants for an interview, evaluates the applicants and selects new students.
 Following the completion of the admission process, applicants will be notified of the Admission's Committee decision via their PCOM Admissions portal, including any conditions that must be satisfied prior to or following enrollment.